1991 American League Championship Series

-The 1991 American League Championship Series was played between the Minnesota Twins and the Toronto Blue Jays from October 8 to 13.
+The 1991 American League Championship Series was a semifinal series in Major League Baseball's 1991 postseason played between the Minnesota Twins and the Toronto Blue Jays from October 8 to 13.
 The Twins defeated the favored Blue Jays, winning the Series four games to one.
 Minnesota would go on to face (and ultimately defeat) the Atlanta Braves in seven games in 1991 World Series, ranked by ESPN as the greatest ever played.